latitudegames/Scripting/README.md

 ## State
 The `state` variable can be used to store information that's persistent across function calls/modifiers.
-* The `state.memory.context` value will replace the user defined memory if it exists
 * The `state.message`, if provided, can be a string that will be displayed as an alert in the game.
   When in 3rd person mode, `state.message` can also be an object (or an array of objects) with a list of the multiplayer character names who should see the message.
 E.g., `[{ text: 'Only you can see this!', visibleTo: ['Sam', 'Jane']}]`